-Is eyeliner damaging your eyes?
+Is eyeliner bad for my eyes?

-Contact lens users are particularly at risk when applying eyeliner to the waterline. ”People who wear contact lenses are most likely to notice some problems,” says Dr Ng.
-“If they have eyeliner stuck to their lenses, increasing deposits might cause vision disruption as the lens becomes cloudier.”
+Contact lens users are particularly at risk when applying eyeliner to the waterline, as Dr Ng explains: “People who wear contact lenses are most likely to notice some problems.
+If they have eyeliner stuck to their lenses, increasing deposits might cause vision disruption as the lens becomes cloudier.”
 Other researchers had similar findings when studying the side effects of eyeliner application on the waterline.